Kodluyoruz/taskforce/Web3/whatisBlockchain/readme.md

 "Blockchains are:

-1.Decentralized: Transactions are stored on a network of computers (nodes).
+1. Decentralized: Transactions are stored on a network of computers (nodes).
-2.Immutable: Transactions cannot be changed once committed to the block.
+2. Immutable: Transactions cannot be changed once committed to the block.
-3.Open: Transactions can be viewed by anyone.
+3. Open: Transactions can be viewed by anyone.

 ![images](https://raw.githubusercontent.com/Kodluyoruz/taskforce/main/Web3/whatisBlockchain/figures/images.png)